 At a recent Meetup supper, the theme was Spanish Flair.
 As always, the food was nearly as good as the company.
 And everyone stayed late into the night, talking in laughing.
 The contributions ranged from spanish tortillas to an amazing pan of seafood paella.
 I chose to do a gazpacho.
 The gazpacho I've made before always had a pretty Americanized spin on it, usually just chopped up veggies with a fresh tomato base.
 But I've had a slight infatuation with Spanish food lately and after watching a gazpacho featured episode of From Spain With Love on Cooking Channel, I was inspired to create something with a little more authenticity.

-The first I made is a roasted red pepper and tomato gazpacho with corn and manchego.
-I roasted about every veggie that went into this: red pepper, roma tomatoes, garlic, sweet onion, and sweet white corn.
-I diced up and tossed them (aside from the corn, which I grilled) on a sheet pan with fresh oregano and thyme, s&p, and spanish EVOO and roasted until they were a beautiful golden brown.
+The first I made is a roasted red pepper and tomato gazpacho.
+I roasted about every veggie that went into this: red pepper, roma tomatoes, garlic, and sweet onion.
+I diced up and tossed them on a sheet pan with fresh oregano and thyme, s&p, and spanish EVOO and roasted until they were a beautiful golden brown.
 The roasting made this soup what it is.
 You get the rich, concentrated flavor of the veggies plus the liquid that releases from them make a flavorful base for the soup.
 Everything gets blended together with almond flour that's been soaked in white wine and lemon juice and the resulting soup is thick and creamy and so very flavorful.

 The second I chose to do was a little less traditional but a lighter, raw version for the warmth we still had going on.
 You can find the recipe here.

 Roasted Pepper Gazpacho with Manchego